Entry conditions and visas

 After completion of the research activity, the residence permit is extended by up to nine months for job search (§ 20 (7) Residence Act).

 From now on, state or state-recognized universities or predominantly publicly funded research institutions will no longer have to undergo a recognition procedure.
 These institutions may act as legally recognized research institutions ( § 38a (4a) Residence Act).
-A list of the relevant facilities is provided by the BAMF.
+A list of the recognized research organisations is provided by the BAMF.

 Research institutions that are not predominantly publicly funded may conclude a hosting agreement / contract with researchers in accordance with § 20 (1) sentence 1 no. 1b.
 It is also possible for these institutions to carry out the recognition procedure at the BAMF.